-With a layer of sweet raspberry jam nestled between the crisp, melt-in-your-mouth shortbread crust and buttery crumble topping, this Raspberry Jam Shortbread Tart might be one of the most delicious desserts ever!
+With sweet raspberry jam nestled between melt-in-your-mouth shortbread and a buttery crumble topping, this Raspberry Jam Shortbread Tart is beyond delicious!

-If you need a dessert that will bring “wows!” every time you serve it, you’ve come to the right place!
-This Raspberry Jam Shortbread Tart has been my “go to” dessert for the past few months, and it never fails to please.
+If you need a dessert that will bring “wows!” every time you serve it, you don’t need to look any farther!
+This Raspberry Jam Shortbread Tart is a tried and true go-to dessert for me and it never fails to please.

-Scott has rated it in his, “Top five desserts ever!” and one young friend asked for “A moment of silence” after she took the first bite, so she could, “Savor every morsel without distraction!”.
-That made me smile!
+And I had to laugh when one sweet friend of ours asked for “a moment of silence” after she took the first bite.
+So she could, “savor every morsel without distraction!”.

 The original recipe (from Sticky, Chewy, Messy, Gooey) called for baking the delicious treat in a 9×13 pan, yielding lots of bars; perfect for picnics, potlucks and bake sales.
 I halved the recipe and used a 10-inch tart pan which makes an elegant dessert presentation.

 Since raspberry jam is the star ingredient in this wonderful dessert, you’ll want to use a good quality jam.
-I used my Old Fashioned Raspberry Preserves, but if I had to use a purchased jam, I’d go with Bonne Maman Preserves or something similar.
+I like to use this Overnight Raspberry Freezer Jam, but if I had to use a purchased jam, I’d go with Bonne Maman Preserves or something similar.

-I love that the crust and crumbly topping of this dessert are made from the same melt-in-your-mouth shortbread dough; a simple combination of butter, sugar, all-purpose flour and almond flour.
+I love that the crust and the crumbly topping of this dessert are made from the same dough.
+It’s a one-bowl, no-mixer, melt-in-your-mouth shortbread dough which includes butter, sugar, all-purpose flour and almond flour.
 Half the dough is pressed into the bottom of the pan and par-baked, while the other half gets tossed in the freezer to make for easy crumbling.

 Café Tips for making this Raspberry Jam Shortbread Tart…

-- I use my Old Fashioned Raspberry Preserves but any good quality raspberry jam is fine.
-I really like Bonne Maman Preserves if I don’t have my own.
+- I use my Overnight Raspberry Freezer Jam but any good quality raspberry jam is fine.
+I really like Bonne Maman Preserves if I don’t have homemade.

 - For a pretty look, I like to reserve about a tablespoon of the jam.
 After I add the crumbled topping, I drizzle the reserved jam with a small spoon into the cracks and crevices between some of the crumbles to look like it’s peeking out.
-Otherwise the topping will pretty much cover the jam, still very pretty but you don’t see any of the jam.
+Otherwise, the topping will cover the jam, still very pretty but I think it’s enticing to see a little of the jam peeking through.

 With a layer of sweet raspberry jam nestled between the crisp, melt-in-your-mouth shortbread crust and buttery crumble topping, this Raspberry Jam Shortbread Tart just might be one of the most delicious desserts ever!